Baby-Led Weaning Blueberry Muffins

 Notes

-• Contains wheat, tree nuts, eggs and cow’s milk, all of which are among the top 8 allergens.
+• Contains wheat, tree nuts, eggs, and cow’s milk, all of which are among the top 9 allergens.

-• Once allergens have been introduced separately, this recipe offers a way to keep top allergens in baby’s diet regularly, which helps reduce the risk of developing food allergies down the road.
+• Once allergens have been introduced separately, this recipe offers a way to keep top allergens in the baby's diet regularly, which helps reduce the risk of developing food allergies down the road.

 Nutrition Facts